dsoares/roundcube-blacklist/README.md

 Stable versions of this plugin are available from the [Roundcube plugin repository][rcplugrepo] or the [releases section][releases] of the GitHub repository.

 ## Requirements

-- [Roundcube plugin geolocation][rcpluggeolocation] if you configure to deny access to any country.
+- [Roundcube plugin geolocation][rcpluggeolocation] if you configure to deny access by country.

 ## Installation

 #### With composer

-Add the plugin to your `composer.json` file:

-    "require": {
-        (...)
-        "dsoares/blacklist": "~0.1"
-    }
+1. Go to your Roundcube root directory.

-And run `$ composer update [--your-options]`.
+2. Run `$ composer require dsoares/blacklist`.

-Copy `config.inc.php.dist` to `config.inc.php` and modify as necessary.
+3. Copy `config.inc.php.dist` to `config.inc.php` and modify as necessary.

 #### Manual Installation

-Place this directory under your Rouncdube `plugins/` and enable blacklist plugin within the main Roundcube configuration file.
+Place this directory (named blacklist) under your Rouncdube `plugins/` and enable blacklist plugin within the main Roundcube configuration file.

 Copy `config.inc.php.dist` to `config.inc.php` and modify as necessary.

-Please note that this plugin requires the [Roundcube plugin geolocation][rcpluggeolocation] to be enabled and properly working if you add any country to the blacklist.
+Please note that if you want to block access by country in the configuration file, this plugin requires the [Roundcube plugin geolocation][rcpluggeolocation] to be enabled and properly working.
 Check the [geolocation][rcpluggeolocation] plugin instructions for more information.

 ## Configuration